 The Victorinox Classic SD Swiss Army Knife

 earns our Top Pick award because of its keychain-readiness.
 More compact than your car's door remote, this Victorinox is unobtrusive and ready for action.
-When needed, the diminutive blade rises to most occasions.
+When needed, the small blade rises to most occasions.
 Our lead tester's first knife was a Victorinox Classic, 30 years ago.
 His childish whittling, prying, and poking never bent or broke the blade.
 Adults love the Classic for its grooming tools and compactness.
 The scissors appear toy-like but are easily pressed into duty, cutting things as rugged as rock climbing webbing.
 For more routine tasks, the scissors excel.

 SOG Trident Elite

 Bulkier than some options

 We grant Top Pick awards to specialized gear excelling in a subcategory.
 Among the tactical, rescue-oriented knives tested, the SOG Trident Elite